cseanburns/systems-librarianship/src/4d-basic-opac.md

 like author, title, or publisher fields.
 Instead the search field below searches all the fields in our <b>books</b> table.
-The key idea is to get a sense, an intuition, of how an OPAC works, though.</p>
+The key idea is to get a sense of how an OPAC works, though.</p>

 <h2>My Basic Library OPAC</h2>
 <form method="post" action="search.php">